-- In a separate bowl, sift together the flour, baking powder and salt.
+- In a separate bowl, sift together the flour, sugar (if using), baking powder and salt.
 Slowly add the dry ingredients to the wet ingredients, whisking until the dry ingredients are incorporated into the wet ingredients.

 - Taking ¼ cup at a time, pour the pancake batter onto the griddle.
-Cook until bubbles start to form on the surface of the batter and the edges are set, about 3 minutes.
-Flip pancakes and cook on the other side until golden brown, another 2-3 minutes.
+Cook until the edges are set and they are golden brown on the bottom, about 3 minutes.
+Flip pancakes and cook on the other side until golden, another 2 minutes.
 Continue until you have used all the batter.
-Serve topped with melted peanut butter, maple syrup and/or fresh fruit (my fave is sliced bananas)!
+Serve topped with melted peanut butter*, maple syrup and/or fresh fruit (my fave is sliced bananas)!